 The problem with the modern day Olympics is that they have set the bar astronomically high in terms of production and cost.
-In the last 20 years alone the Olympics have jumped from around $2 billion USD for the largest events, to a titanic $50 billion USD for the Sochi 2014 Winter Olympics.
-Countries are spending heavy to show off and construct major stadiums, opening ceremonies, new infrastructure, and modernization projects such as new transportation.
+In the last 20 years alone the cost of the Olympics have jumped from around $2 billion USD for the largest events, to a titanic $50 billion USD for the Sochi 2014 Winter Olympics.
+Countries are spending to show off.
+They are constructing major stadiums, hosting lavish opening ceremonies, building new infrastructure, and modernizing their cities.

 The Brazilian Olympics have been rife with uncompleted projects, collapsing buildings, athletes being robbed, polluted waters, and security risks.
 The problems with the Games mirror the problems occurring in the country itself.
 When the International Olympic Committee knows a country is already under financial, social, and political strain, it is unethical to approve the Games to take place there.

 We see a similar, and perhaps more serious, problem occurring with Fifa and the 2022 Qatar World Cup.
 Qatar is not a country that should be allowed to host a mega-event of this scale.
 Billions upon billions of dollars are being spent on this Football event.
 While it is likely possible for Qatar to absorb these costs with its gigantic wealth from fossil fuels, the real controversy emerges from how these games are being constructed.

 Qatar has had at least over 1000 construction deaths already in the lead up to the World Cup – substantially higher than any other mega-event.
 Fifa is under heavy fire for the high levels of human rights abuses occurring in Qatar and its seeming lack of interest in acknowledging or administrating these issues in the current and future World Cups.